HPDell/typst-cineca/lib.typ

   //
   // - Day.
 A datetime object.
   // - Additional information for showing a day.
 It actually depends on the template `day-summary`.
 For the deafult template, it requires an array of two elements.
   //   - Shape.
-A function specify how to
+A function specify how to darw the shape, such as `circle`.
   //   - Arguments.
-Further arguments for render a shape
+Further arguments for render a shape.
   events: (),
   // Templates for headers, times, or events.
 It takes a dictionary of the following entries: `day-summary`, `day-head`, `month-head`, and `layout`.
   template: (:),